 - Completion bars – green horizontal lines to show how much of each task or phase has been completed, and how much is left to do.

-Download the Timeline Template here
+Purchase the Timeline Template here

-I created this timeline template with “before” and “after” worksheets for every step in this how-to article, and the worksheets match the sections of this article to make it easier for you to follow along while reading.
+I created the timeline template with “before” and “after” worksheets for every step in this how-to article, and the worksheets match the sections of this article to make it easier for you to follow along while reading.